constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 George Pólya observed that we "have neither the time nor the strength" to carefully examine everything we believe.
 In "The Knowledge Illusion", Steven Sloman and Philip Fernbach expand on this idea in at least two ways.
 Firstly, the authors draw a distinction between the things of which we have direct, immediate knowledge, and the things of which we have indirect, referential knowledge.
 Secondly, they argue that people have a cognitive bias to believe that they have direct knowledge of a topic in cases where their knowledge is in fact referential.
 Kevin deLaplante provides a very nice introduction and summary of [The Knowledge Illusion](https://www.youtube.com/watch?v=LC6O_2vDDwc) on his YouTube channel.

 I believe it likely that we, as a society, stand to all substantially benefit by being more honest about referential knowledge.
 Making that a reality would seem to involve at least three ingredients.
-Firstly, large numbers of individuals need to make fewer mistakes of confusing confusing their own referential knowledge for direct knowledge.
+Firstly, large numbers of individuals need to make fewer mistakes of confusing their own referential knowledge for direct knowledge.
 Secondly, we need commonly understood linguistic cues that succinctly communicate whether the knowledge you claim to have is referential or direct.
 Thirdly, we all need to live in a society of peers with a keener understanding of both the value and the limitations that referential knowledge represents.
 After all, if we as a society routinely dismiss the referential knowledge of others out of hand, then future conversations are less likely to be had, and the linguistic cues are less likely to be used.
 All three steps promote a common theme: raising the self-awareness of all the individuals of a society.

 Note that "direct knowledge" versus "referential knowledge" is my own terminology, not used by the authors.
 My thinking is by analogy to the theory of computer programming languages.
 For example, in some programming languages like C or Pascal, arguments to a procedure may be passed directly, or by reference.
 This particular distinction becomes semantically meaningless in purely functional programming such as Haskell, yet there are other analogous notions of "direct, immediate" versus "indirect, referential" that are relevant.
 Extending the analogy, "dereferencing" would be taking referential knowledge and turning it into direct knowledge, by the process of learning it for yourself.